 What's the New Zealand Web Archive?

-The New Zealand Web Archive (web archive) includes websites collected since 1999.
+The New Zealand Web Archive (web archive) includes websites collected since 1999 and includes websites that are no longer online.
 It is a selected collection of websites about New Zealand and New Zealanders.
 We also include selected sites relating to the Pacific.
 There are now over 5,600 unique website titles and over 33,500 web instances in the archive.

 Websites are archived for long-term preservation and research purposes.
 Most of the websites in the web archive are collected at regular intervals.